TheonlyIcebear/Tic-Tac-Toe-Machine-Learning/README.md

  > Tests:<br>
  > - How many times trials each thread will face the model against the training bot<br>

+ > Momentum Conservation
+ > - The percent of the old gradient descent that is added to the current gradient descent

  > Learning Rate:<br>
  > - This changes how much and how quickly the model changes.
 The higher the faster but it may actually miss it's target's value and fail to actually train effectively.